awenits/placements/README.md

-# C-CPP-DSA-Practice
+# C-CPP-DSA-SQL-Practice

-DSA Practice Questions
+Practice for placements